kristus123/bloggy/content/blogs/value-your-time.md

 And by not respecting your own feelings you are being mean to yourself.

 There is a time and place for everything.
-If you donn't want to talk with someone, then it is not the time and place to do so.
+If you don't want to talk with someone, then it is not the time and place to do so.